Nomination Form & Deadline

 The Donald C. Savage Award was established in 1997 in honour of Donald C. Savage, Executive Director of CAUT 1972-1997, and was instituted to honour and to recognize outstanding achievements in the promotion of collective bargaining in Canadian universities and colleges.

-- Candidates need not be a member of the academic community but the results of their contribution(s) must have benefitted the cause of collective bargaining in the post-secondary sector;
+- Candidates, either individuals or groups, need not be a member of the academic community but the results of their contribution(s) must have benefitted the cause of collective bargaining in the post-secondary;

 - The outstanding quality of the contribution may derive from the result of a single project or activity, or the accumulation of efforts through consistent involvement over a long period of time in supporting the cause of collective bargaining in the post-secondary sector; and